 Where are the books I want?

-Another one is also an experience I got from my local bookstore (mylobo), new releases usually take years before they make their way to mylobo.
-Except on that one rare occasion, a book (Library of Souls by Ransom Riggs) was displayed in mylobo before the release date.
-But mostly, the books that I want, mylobo doesnt have.
+This one is a major issue at my local bookstore, new releases usually take years before they make their way to my local bookstores.
+Except on that one rare occasion, a book (Library of Souls by Ransom Riggs) was displayed in my local bookstores before the release date.
+But mostly, the books that I want, my. local bookstores don’t have.
 Don’t they know the book’s market?

-And custom orders too, when do I get to read it?
-This usually results in me losing interest on the book I anticipated.
+And custom orders too, whenever I order books from them, it takes almost 2 billion years to arrive, will I even get to read it?
+This usually results in me losing interest in the book that I anticipated. 😦

 How they organize the books.

-I prefer the organize by authors and genres, because it’s easy to browse, and the sub category would be by the series.
-In Bangkok, the books were so badly arranged and even tho there were only a wall of shelves with YA books, it took be nearly an hour to process all the books they have.
+I prefer it a lot when they organize books by authors and/or series, because it’s easy to browse through and navigate, and the sub category would preferably be by genres.
+In Bangkok, the books were so badly arranged that even though there were only a wall of shelves with YA books, it took me hours to process all the books they have and find the ones that I want.
+Moreover, as I am a very indecisive person, I spent almost 2 hours just standing there until my mom called me because the mall was closing.

 That’s all I have at the moment.
-I hope this is relatable, and comment down your worst experiences at bookstores! 😀 Feel free to rant 😀
+Comment down your worst experiences at bookstores! 😀 Feel free to rant 😀

 Thank you for reading and I hope you enjoyed it!